 When I first started my design business, I thought the only thing I had to do was design (and be good at it).

-There's so much that comes with running an online business!
+There's so much that comes with running a web or graphic design business!
 The key to running a profitable & enjoyable business that doesn't take over your life and drive you crazy?

 Organize your business as much as possible.